-But this is a tale of a counterfeiting investigation that went against that norm, as it unfolded with anything but clockwork precision, this one case bedeviling the Service for a decade and coming to a close through a series of fortuitous events rather than via dogged and effective police work.
+But this is a tale of a counterfeiting investigation that went against that norm, as it unfolded with anything but clockwork precision.
+This one case bedeviled the Service for a decade and came to a close only through a series of fortuitous events rather than via dogged and effective police work.

 In New York City in 1938, very poorly executed counterfeits of dollar bills began appearing in that city's money supply.
 Turning up at a rate of no more than forty or fifty a month, these bogus bucks were produced on a small hand-driven printing press from a set of plates that could best be described as abysmally crude.
 And, as crude as they were, they got worse in subsequent editions as their maker sought to improve his product.
 One of the overhauls of his plates rendered the spelling of the surname of George Washington (whose portrait appears on the one dollar bill) as "Wahsington."

 While the Secret Service was at that time routinely rounding up forgers who were doing far more damage to the money supply, they were baffled by this clumsy and unskilled counterfeiter.
 This hapless mystery man produced dollar bills and only dollar bills, and he never spread more than a handful of them in any given week.
-And he never seemed to pass his phony bucks at the same place twice.
+And he never seemed to pass his phony bucks more than once at the same place.

 The Secret Service dubbed him Mr. Eight Eighty, a moniker based on the file number assigned to his case.
 As the years passed,

 Maps were dotted with push pins, each one serving to indicate the location of where a bill had appeared.
 However, such maps were hardly informative because while they did indicate the preponderance of the bills were surfacing in the Upper West Side of Manhattan, the bills were also appearing all over the New York area and even well beyond.
-As for the region indicated by the cluster of push pins, it amounted to five square miles and contained a population of approximately a million people.
+The region indicated by the cluster of push pins amounted to five square miles and contained a population of approximately a million people.